Merkoba/Hue/README.md

 >Rooms have a "modified" property updated after most operations inside the room.
 The public roomlist considers rooms that are a) Public b) Claimed and c) Current date - modified date is lower than this configuration.

 "youtube_enabled"
 >Whether youtube features are enabled.
-If disabled, youtube urls and search terms will be discarded when /radio or /tv are used.
-There are checks both in the client and server.

 "twitch_enabled"
 >Whether twitch features are enabled.

-If disabled, twitch urls will be discarded when /tv is used.
-There are checks both in the client and server.
+"soundcloud_enabled"
+>Whether soundcloud features are enabled.

 "antispam_banTime"
 >How much time in minutes a user is banned from the system after being detected as a spammer by the automatic spam detection system.